Retropikzel/foreign-c/README.md

 ### c-bytevector

-Foreign-c c-bytevector interface is copied from R6RS bytevectors, with some added functionality for C null pointers.
+Foreign-c c-bytevector interface is copied from R6RS bytevectors, with some added functionality for C null pointers and manual memory management.

 (**make-c-null**)